 Sizewell has been identified by government as a suitable location for a new nuclear power station.
 EDF Energy is bringing forward an application to construct and operate Sizewell C.

 The Planning Inspectorate will determine the application, not the local councils.
 However, Suffolk County Council and Suffolk Coastal District Council are statutory consultees and will evaluate, challenge and comment upon the proposals for a new nuclear power station to get the best possible outcomes for the people of Suffolk.

 There are 3 key milestones in the planning phase of the proposed new power station:

 - Stage 1 Consultation

 A suite of documents produced by EDF Energy setting out the background and context to the development – this consultation ran from 21 November to 6 February 2013.
-Suffolk County Council’s response to the Stage 1 Consultation was produced jointly with Suffolk Coastal District Council and was approved by the County Council Cabinet on 29 January.
+A joint response to the Stage 1 Consultation, including a detailed framework was developed by Suffolk County Council and Suffolk Coastal District Council.

 - Stage 2 Consultation